If you have a dynamically teleswitched energy meter

 How dynamically teleswitched meters work

 DTS meters usually work specifically with electric storage heating systems.
-They allow your energy provider to provide you with cheaper rates of electricity at certain times.
+They allow your energy provider to give you cheaper rates of electricity at certain times.
 This could be at night when energy is generally cheaper, or it could be when there’s a particularly low demand from other customers.

 The flexibility of DTS meters means you should get cheaper energy bills.
-However, many energy providers don’t use DTS meters flexibly (ie regularly changing the times you get cheap energy), and instead have set times each day when their customers’ receive cheaper energy.
+However, many energy providers don’t use DTS meters flexibly.
+This means they don't regularly change the times you get cheap energy, and instead have set times each day when their customers’ get cheaper energy.
 This doesn’t automatically mean you’ll pay more for your energy, but it might.